 - If I Ran The Zoo play area.

 - The High in the Sky Seuss Trolley Train Ride!
 A zany train in the sky.

 Universal’s Volcano Bay Water Theme Park opened on May 25, 2017.
 The park replaced Universal’s earlier water park Wet ‘n Wild.
-As this is Universal’s water park expect big thrills when you visit, but there is plenty of fun for kids too.
+As this is Universal’s water park, expect big thrills when you visit.
+However, there is plenty of fun for kids too.

 Universal Express Pass is available at Volcano Bay but is not included in Resort Express Pass.

-The main feature of the park is Krakatau a 200-foot artificial volcano.
-The volcano holds 3 fantastic drop capsule slides.
+The main feature of the park is Krakatau, a 200-foot artificial volcano.
+The volcano holds three fantastic drop capsule slides.
 Attractions include wave pools, slides, raft rides, play areas & a lazy river.
 The park is split into 4 lands each inspired by Polynesian Themes: